arian-code/tsp_edge_select/README.md

    The algorithm, block edges which are invalid for selection The algorithms always results in VALID TOUR SELECTION

-#   Brief on algorithm:
+#   Brief algorithm:
-1. START
+1. START:
 2. Number of cities <- 'n'
 3. All edges are available initially for selection
-4. while (selected edges < n) do:
+4. WHILE (selected edges < n) do:
 5. Select one edge:
-6. All edges in the row of edge are blocked
+6. All edges in the row of selected edge are blocked
-7. All edges in the column of edge are blocked
+7. All edges in the column of selected edge are blocked
 8. Edges which can create SUB TOUR are blocked - routine "sub_tour_check"
 9.          if (pending edges for selection == available edges):
-10. Select remaining edges
+10. Select all remaining edges
-11.       end While
+11.    end WHILE
 12. END

 # How to use:
    1. Download the file "tsp_edge_select.py"